TTT in CFT: Trace Identities and the Conformal Anomaly Effective Action: Summary and Discussion

-The principle results of this paper are (\ref{genS}), (\ref{AS3}) and (\ref{S3equiv}).
-The general form of the exact quantum effective action (\ref{genS}) for a CFT in $d=4$ makes it clear that the anomaly action $\cS_{\rm anom}$ in any of its forms (\ref{Snonl}), (\ref{Snonlsq}) or (\ref{Sanom}) is distinct from the general Weyl invariant $\cS_{\rm inv}$ or local term $\cS_{\rm local}$.
-As a non-trivial cocycle of the local Weyl group of conformal transformations of the spacetime metric, one may always add Weyl invariant terms such as (\ref{SaddW}) to $\cS_{\rm anom}$ but such additions cannot change its conformal dependence in $\G_{_{WZ}}$ of (\ref{WZfour}), nor its pole structure in momentum space, required by solving (\ref{Esig}) for $\s$, incorporating the Wess-Zumino consistency condition on the covariant effective action (\ref{SanomWZ}).
+The principle results of this paper are Eqs.~(\ref{CWIs2}), (\ref{CWIs3a}), (\ref{CWIs3b}) for the covariant renormalized CWIs in $d = 4$; Eq.(\ref{fin1}) with (\ref{traceS3}), (\ref{dbltrace3}) and (\ref{triptrace3}) for the specifically anomalous contributions to $\lag TTT\rag$; and its complete equivalence \eqref{S3equiv} with \eqref{STraceA2} which was obtained by application of the quite different methods of Refs. \cite{Bzowski:2013sza}.
+In particular, exactly the same anomaly massless scalar pole is obtained from solution of the CWIs in $d = 4$ in either approach.
+We have emphasized that variation of the covariant action functional in a general curved space background makes possible the most compact and geometrically transparent derivation of the CWIs \eqref{CWIs2}-\eqref{CWIs3b}, including all contact terms for any CFT in $d = 4$.
+The general form of the exact 1PI quantum effective action (\ref{genS}) for a CFT in $d=4$ in the geometric approach also allows a clean separation between the contribution to the action specifically due to the conformal anomaly, $\cS_{\rm anom}$ in any of its forms (\ref{Snonl}), (\ref{Snonlsq}) or (\ref{Sanom}), distinct from the Weyl invariant $\cS_{\rm inv}$ or local term $\cS_{\rm local}$.
+As a non-trivial cocycle of the local Weyl group of conformal transformations of the spacetime metric, one may always add Weyl invariant terms such as (\ref{SaddW}) to $\cS_{\rm anom}$, but such additions cannot change its conformal dependence in $\G_{_{WZ}}$ of (\ref{WZfour}), nor its pole structure in momentum space, required by solving (\ref{Esig}) for $\s$, incorporating the Wess-Zumino consistency condition on the covariant effective action (\ref{SanomWZ}).
 It is clear that adding covariant local terms such as (\ref{bprimelocal}) also cannot change the pole structure of the anomaly action.
+The presence of the scalar $D(x,x')$ propagator in \eqref{Snonl} and \eqref{Snonlsq}, and the single $(\sq)^{-1}_{xx'}$ propagator pole in \eqref{S3anom3} are irreducible necessary consequences of general covariance, the CWIs, and the conformal anomaly.